egonlang/egonlang/LANGUAGE.md

 ## Introduction

+This will serve as an introduction to the language.
+Please see [examples](./egonlang-core/res/examples) to better understand things.

 ### Variables

 Variables can be declared using the `let` keyword, their type and value.
 Variable values can be reassigned.